HMS-Analytical-Software/GitAlchemist/README.md

 Let's assume for this example we want to explore `git status` and `git log`.
 So we want a history of changes in our repo that the workshop participants can inspect.
 To achieve this, we do the following:

 1. We create the files that we want the participants to see in the repo; If the file should be changed, we prepare different versions for it, e.g., main_v1.py with the initial code and main_v2.py with code that is added later on in the history.
-2. We create a `autogit.yaml` file to define a series of actions / git commands that were executed in the history of this repository.
+2. We create an `autogit.yaml` file to define a series of actions / git commands that were executed in the history of this repository.
 This is where the Autogit framework comes in: we provide wrappers for frequently required activities in this context such as adding files or committing changes via different fake users.

 Let's see how such an `autogit.yaml` file looks like: